fmcato/llm-go/memory-bank/progress.md

 - 🔲 Better error messages with debugging information

 ## Current Status
 The core LLM client functionality is complete and working.
-The application successfully connects to OpenAI-compatible APIs, sends messages with conversation history, and receives streaming responses.
+The application successfully connects to OpenAI-compatible APIs, sends messages with conversation history, and receives streaming responses with detailed token usage and timing statistics.
 Temperature is now configurable via environment variables, and the hide-thinking flag provides basic content filtering capability.
+JSON output mode is available for machine-readable responses, and the application features a well-organized internal package structure for better maintainability.

 ## Known Issues
 - No conversation history retention between sessions (in-memory only)